iamqw3rty/autoresponder-bot-to-prove-a-point/README.md

 ## Running the bot

 To run the bot, make sure you are in the bot's directory, then run `node index.js`.
-If all goes well, the bot should be
+If all goes well, the bot should be running!

 ## Adding more auto responses - MANUAL